Home > Campaigns > Super > Climate Wreckers Index

 Gas flaring at Woodside’s Pluto LNG processing facility.
 Image courtesy of the Conservation Council of Western Australia (CCWA).

-Despite the urgent need for fossil fuel production to begin declining in line with global climate goals, Woodside plans to significantly increase oil and gas production over the next five years.
-Beyond clearly contravening the IEA’s key conclusion that there is no room for new oil and gas production projects in the pathway to net zero emissions by 2050, a number of independent analyses of new oil and gas production projects being pursued by Woodside reveals how significantly out of line they are with global climate goals.
-Carbon Tracker, for example, has found that Woodside’s proposed Pluto Train 2 facility is not even financially competitive in a catastrophic 2.7°C global warming scenario, let alone in a world where we achieve the 1.5°C goal of the Paris Agreement.
+Despite the urgent need for fossil fuel production to begin declining in line with global climate goals, Woodside plans to significantly increase oil and gas production this decade, with its overall emissions expected to rise at least 18% by 2028 from 2022 levels as weak emissions targets and plans are dwarfed by planned production growth.
+Beyond clearly contravening the IEA’s key conclusion that there is no room for new oil and gas production projects in the pathway to net zero emissions by 2050, Woodside inappropriately blends data from key climate scenarios in an attempt to portray new gas projects as ‘Paris-aligned,’ conflicting with the latest climate science.

 Santos

-Santos, Woodside projected emissions, with climate targets impact
+Santos Scope 3 emissions, with climate target impact

-Santos plans to drill 850 gas wells throughout the Pilliga Forest and surrounding farmland near Narrabri, NSW.
-The company is still desperately pursuing this toxic project, despite years of opposition from local Gomeroi Traditional Owners and farmers, as well as former Chief Scientist Penny Sackett, who has confirmed the project is inconsistent with the Paris Agreement and net zero by 2050.
+Santos plans to drill 850 gas wells throughout the Pilliga Forest and surrounding farmland near Narrabri, New South Wales.
+The company is still desperately pursuing this toxic project, despite years of opposition from Gomeroi Traditional Owners and farmers, as well as former Chief Scientist Penny Sackett, who has confirmed the project is inconsistent with the Paris Agreement and net zero by 2050.
+Some Gomeroi Traditional Owners have recently won a landmark appeal against the Native Title Tribunal in the Federal Court, which found that the Tribunal had failed to consider climate change in its approval of the Narrabri project.

-Santos is also pushing ahead with its Barossa gas project, a massive new proposed gas field 300km North of Darwin, Northern Territory (NT).
+Santos is also pushing ahead with its Barossa gas project, a massive new proposed gas field 300km North of Darwin, in the Northern Territory.
 If the project goes ahead, Santos will transport gas from the Barossa field to an existing LNG processing facility in Darwin.
 The extremely high carbon dioxide (CO2) content of Barossa gas has led energy experts to state that the Barossa to Darwin LNG project looks like it’s shaping up to become “…a CO2 emissions factory with an LNG by-product.”

-Santos’ oil and gas projects are not just damaging to a safe climate future.
+Santos’ oil and gas projects are not just damaging to a safe climate future, but Traditional Owners’ cultural heritage as well.
 Tiwi Islands Traditional Owners successfully challenged Santos over its Barossa project in the Federal Court in 2022 for failing to adequately consult with them, subsequently winning the follow-up appeal from Santos.
+Since then, further legal challenges have been mounted against Santos’ Barossa project, and some Tiwi Islands Traditional Owners have even travelled all the way to Tokyo to speak directly with the financiers of Santos and raise concerns about Barossa.

 Whitehaven Coal is the biggest undiversified coal mining company on the Australian share market.
 Whitehaven’s plans to massively expand the coal industry are completely at odds with the Paris Agreement goal of limiting global warming to 1.5ºC.